Adriankhl/godot-llm-template/README.md

 ├── main.tscn
 ├── media
 │   └── demo.gif
-├── models
-│   └── Meta-Llama-3-8B-Instruct.Q5_K_M.gguf
 ├── project.godot
 └── README.md
 ```

+Open the application, click `model` and choose the downloaded GGUF file.

-Once you open the application, you will see there are 3 generation mode: `Simple`, `Instruct`, and `Interactive`.
+You will see there are 3 generation mode: `Simple`, `Instruct`, and `Interactive`.

 # `Simple` mode
 Just edit the prompt and click `Generate`.